bardia01/al-folio.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hello!
 I'm Bardia.
-I am a 4th year Electronic and Information Engineering student at Imperial College London.
-I believe that the world of hardware engineering and computer architecture is fascinating.
-To that end, I am pursuing a PhD in the field.
+I recently graduated from Electronic and Information Engineering Imperial College London.
+I believe that the world of hardware engineering, computer architecture and low latency software is fascinating.
 Please feel free to take a look at my projects and experience!